Dude food: Dude food advertising

-Dude food advertising and representation tend to follow the traditional gender binary And can be analyzed from a visual perspective, taking into account how gender identity is represented in the food field.
-Thus, food is considered to be part of those products which are “gendered in a practice of normative sexual dualism reinforced and maintained within (…) cultural institutions of marketing communication and market segmentation”.
+Dude food advertising and representation tends to follow the traditional gender binary and can be analyzed from a visual perspective, by taking into account the representation of gender identity in the food industry.
+Thus, dude food is considered to be part of those products which are “gendered in a practice of normative sexual dualism reinforced and maintained within (…) cultural institutions of marketing communication and market segmentation”.
 According to this, advertising plays a significant role in defining this dualism concerning gender identity, since its language represents a tool contributing to the creation and reflection of social norms.

 According to Katherine Parkin, the gender binary in advertising took shape in the 1950s, following the theories of Ernest Dichter.
-She believed “by convincing Americans of a food’s sex and its resultant gendered identity, as well as its sensuality, advertisers could suggest their foods to meet consumers’ need to fulfill their gender roles."
+Parkin believed “by convincing Americans of a food’s sex and its resultant gendered identity, as well as its sensuality, advertisers could suggest their foods to meet consumers’ need to fulfill their gender roles."
 And “Dichter believed that many people categorized the sex of foods.
 However, his own subscription to a gendered taxonomy of food is evident in his assessment of the findings”.

-Moreover, it is notable that the food product itself as well as the related packaging and advertisement are employed as tools to transmit an idea of how men and women should eat and behave, in keeping with the findings of studies on dude food.
+Moreover, the food product itself as well as the related packaging and advertisement are employed as tools to transmit an idea of how men and women should eat and behave, in keeping with the findings of studies on dude food.

 An example of advertising in England is the Ginsters (English food company) advertisement of a beef pasty accompanied by the hashtag #FeedTheMan, in which there is a man that tells a joke in front of his girlfriend’s bosses; but he is talking about Ginsters, thus she has nothing to worry about, because it’s a type of food that makes everyone agree.

 In accordance with Lynsey Atkin, advertisement agencies and brands have honed in on a crisis of masculinity in our society and “in times of insecurity, brands can repurpose themselves as champions of the every man, facilitators of the macho clean, however small.
 In other words, promising gender-traditional-prowess, like being able to kick a football in a straight line, could be the media-constructed equivalent of helping you grow a beard.
 Some stereotypes, like male dominance in social situations, are invoked as a nostalgia (a dream of the football-playing and beard-growing of days gone by)".

 In some places it can be hard to find an advertisement of men eating chocolate.
-However, in Canada there is an advertisement for chocolate bar Mr. Big Produced by Cadbury, in which the snack is over sexualized and associated with virility, with the slogan “When you're this big they call you Mister”.
+However, in Canada there is an advertisement for chocolate bar Mr. Big produced by Cadbury.
+The advertising slogan “When you're this big they call you Mister” likely is an oblique reference to male genitalia, adding an element of sexualization to the messaging surrounding the product.

-Furthermore, specific events and moving tours were organized in Canada and promoted in order to provide dude food dishes and a certain atmosphere; they were born specifically to satisfy men's tastes, whereas women were welcomed but only as supporters of their men.
+Furthermore, specific events were organized in Canada and promoted in order to provide dude food dishes and a certain atmosphere, born specifically to satisfy men's tastes.
+Women were welcomed, but only as supporters of their men.